oskar-anderson/portfolio/posts/Charon.md

 Feature flags allow to modify system behavior without changing code.
 Feature based development accelerated product release cycle as the release process no longer has to go through Moodle team and bigger epics can now be release partially.
 This required implementation of an admin section, where plugin config could be modified by moderators.
-Moderator role also needed to be implement.
+Moderator role also needed to be implemented.
 Editing config would also trigger email notifications to be sent to all moderators.